koenrane/KR-new-site/content/import/understanding-and-controlling-a-maze-solving-policy-network.md

 ### Transferring the cheese vector between mazes with similarly located cheese

-This theory predicts that a `CheeseVector` will transfer across mazes, _as long as cheese is in the same location in both mazes_.
+This theory predicts that a cheese vector will transfer across mazes _as long as cheese is in the same location in both mazes_.

 ![](https://res.cloudinary.com/lesswrong-2-0/image/upload/f_auto,q_auto/v1/mirroredImages/cAC4AXiNC5ig6jQnc/kzen6pasot9pabudfdor)
 <br/>Figure: Two seeds with cheese at the same position in the observation.